-- 1. Course Code: ÁKNGTM06

-- 2. Course title: Statistical Analysis and Economic Forecasting
+2. Course title: Statistical Analysis and Economic Forecasting

-- 3. Credit value and course structure:

-- 3.2. ratio of lectures and seminars: 33,33% seminar, 66,67% lecture - 4.
-Name of major(s), specializations (where it is taught): Nemzetközi tanulmányok MA nemzetközi gazdasági kapcsolatok specializáció - 5.
+- 4. Name of major(s), specializations (where it is taught): Nemzetközi tanulmányok MA nemzetközi gazdasági kapcsolatok specializáció - 5.
 Name of organizational unit responsible for its education: Faculty of Public Governance and International Studies, Department of Economics and International Economics - 6.
-Name, position, academic degree of tutor responsible for the curriculum: Szabolcs Pásztor Dr., PhD, associate professor
+Name, position, academic degree of tutor responsible for the curriculum: Szabolcs Pásztor Dr., PhD, associate professor - 7.
+Number and types of classes - 7.1. full number of classes/semester: - 7.1.1.

-- 7.1.1.
 Full time course: 42 (28 LEC + 14 SEM) - 7.1.2.
-Part time course: 12 (8 LEC + 4 SEM) - 7.2. weekly number of classes full time course: 3 (2 LEC + 1 SEM)

-7.3.
-Further special or unique methods applied throughout of the course: -

-8. The academic content of the subject: The operation of the official statistical service and its information system.
+Part time course: 12 (8 LEC + 4 SEM) - 7.2. weekly number of classes full time course: 3 (2 LEC + 1 SEM) - 7.3.
+Further special or unique methods applied throughout of the course: - - 8.
+The academic content of the subject: The operation of the official statistical service and its information system.
 Ethics of statistical work.
 The basic definitions of statistics (data, population, criteria, measurement scales).
 The most important methods and sources of obtaining and using data.
 Basic data analysation techniques (definition of and system of relative numbers, relationship and graphical representation).
 Descriptive statistics (averages, quantiles, measurement of standard deviation and asymmetry).
-Measurement of concentration, analysis of heterogeneous populations, definition and forms and anaysis of relationship.
+Measurement of concentration, analysis of heterogeneous populations, definition and forms and analysis of relationship.
 Indices, standardization.
 Statistical sampling and estimation.
 The most important sampling methods and their application.
 Hypothesis analysis, regression analysis with two or more variables.
 Analysis of time series and forecasting.
 The practical application of the above mentioned fields.